Lighthouses of Anguilla

 guano deposits.
 However, in 1867 the U.S. agreed to recognize British sovereignty

 over the island.
-The first lighthouse, shown in a Wikimedia historic
+The first lighthouse, shown in an engraving posted by Michel Forand and in a Wikimedia historic

 photo, was constructed in the following year.
 Heavily damaged by Hurricane